List of Edens Zero characters: Connor

+Supporting characters

 Edens One crew

-The Edens One (エデンズ ワン, Edenzu Wan) is a more technologically advanced version of the Edens Zero, which serves as its prototype.
-It is captained by Connor in Universe 1 and Universe 2, parallel universes to where Rebecca travels.
-Originally destroyed in Universe 1 prior to the Zero crew's voyage to Sun Jewel, the undamaged ship is placed under Ziggy's command in subsequent universes, with the ship's crew becoming the primary antagonistic group faced by the Zero crew.
-Following Ziggy's destruction, the One is revealed to be artificially intelligent and the true main antagonist of the series, having controlled Ziggy to carry out its will to destroy Mother and humankind.
+The Edens One (エデンズ ワン, Edenzu Wan) is a more advanced successor to the Edens Zero, which serves as its prototype.
+Initially helmed by Connor, it is destroyed prior to the Zero crew's voyage to Sun Jewel in Universe 1, but is undamaged in all subsequent universes.
+The ship is commanded by Ziggy after his resurrection, with the ship's crew becoming the primary antagonistic group faced by the Zero crew as they seek the extinction of humanity.
+Following Ziggy's destruction, he is revealed to have been controlled by the Edens One itself, which possesses the time-displaced consciousness of Shiki and Rebecca's unborn child from Universe 3173, making the ship artificially intelligent and the true main antagonist of the series.

-When speaking about the development of the Edens One, Mashima stated that he settled on the details surrounding the ship "to a degree" upon its first mention in the story, adding that the remaining details would be implemented later during the storyboarding process.